BaratiLab/Diffusion-based-Fluid-Super-resolution/README.md

 python main.py --config ./km_re1000_rs256_conditional.yml --exp ./experiments/km256/ --doc ./weights/km256/ --ni
 ``

+The checkpoint of the trained model is by default saved at the following trajectory.
+You can atler the saving directory according to your need by changing the values of ``--exp`` and ``--doc``.
+``.../Diffusion-based-Fluid-Super-resolution/train_ddpm/experiments/km256/logs/weights/km256/``

 - Step 2 - Super-resolution

+Add the file of trained model weight (e.g., ``baseline_ckpt.pth``) from Step 1 to the following directory.

+``.../Diffusion-based-Fluid-Super-resolution/pretrained_weights/``

 In the main directory of this repo, run:

 ``
 python main.py --config kmflow_re1000_rs256.yml --seed 1234 --sample_step 1 --t 240 --r 30